 Lil Kari: Yeah, but also it is entertainment.
 I want my audience to see a different side of me, as far as entertainment and stuff like that.
 At the end of the day, that’s what’s going to connect better, driving towards outside of the artistry of making good music.

-Kulture Vulturez: Is there anything you want to do outside of music?
+Kulture Vulturez: Is there anything you want to do or do you have any ambitions outside of music?

-Kulture Vulturez: Where you like to see yourself from 5 years from now?
+Kulture Vulturez: Where would you like to see yourself 5 years from now?

 Kulture Vulturez: Anything people should be on the lookout from you in the future?

 Lil Kari: I have a lot of different things coming up.
-As far as different shows, this weekend I was performing a lot of different places, Club Truth, shout out to them, shout out to Jacksonville they showed mad love, the teen center and the kids.
-I just have been moving a lot, Orlando, Jacksonville, just be on the lookout for a lot of different shows coming up.
+As far as shows, be on the lookout for a lot of shows coming up.
 When I do have shows, they are going to be posted on my Instagram, @LilKari_36.
-Besides that, honestly, just different music.
+Besides that, honestly, just music.
 Trying to drop at least once a month with videos.
 So, just different songs coming out.
 I’m in the works of probably doing a project.
 Just different things like that.